Blog

 A cryptographic inventory takes a broader view.
 It encompasses not just built-in capabilities but also how cryptography is configured and used within a specific organisational context.
 It captures operational details such as which algorithms are actually enabled, how keys are provisioned and rotated, and how cryptographic controls are applied to protect specific data and services.

 For most UK enterprises, the practical goal is a unified view that combines software-level cryptographic capabilities with operational configuration and usage data.
-This requires collecting information from multiple sources, including software analysis tools, network scanning, configuration management systems, and certificate management platforms, and normalising it into a coherent inventory.
+This requires collecting information from multiple sources and normalising it into a coherent inventory.

 Common Challenges in Building a CBOM